 L docks are ideal for fishing, swimming, and sunbathing.
 They make a distinctive upside-down L shape, with one vertical piece and a horizontal decking piece, a horizontal piece that connects.
 The decking parallel to the shoreline creates ample space to set up chairs for fishing or for lounging while allowing you to enjoy the view of the water.

-You can expect to spend anywhere between $15,000 and $50,000 for a double-decker boat dock, with the average running around $30,000.
+You can expect to spend between $15,000 and $50,000 for a double-decker boat dock, with the average running around $30,000.
 A customized option when you are looking to create a space to store your boat and for entertaining, a double-decker boat dock might be a good option.
-These docks feature a main dock, water level that allows you to easily board and deboard a boat.
+These docks feature a main dock, water level that allows you to board and deboard a boat easily.
 An overhead deck is constructed above where the boat will dock, creating a living and entertainment space.
 The upper deck provides some basic protection for the boat when inclement weather occurs.
-Since these docks require extensive planning, design, and labor, they are significantly more expensive than other options.
+Since they require extensive planning, design, and labor, they are significantly more expensive than other options.
 It is generally built in stages, starting with the bottom deck.
 Once the bottom’s structure is sound, the second level is built.
 And because of the scope of the project, a double-decker boat dock typically takes multiple days to complete.
 Double-decker boat docks vary greatly in project scale and size.
 The most popular materials are aluminum upper docks framed with galvanized steel frames, giving the structure stability and durability.
 Other common materials are synthetic wood, cedar, pine, and concrete.

 Docks are not for everyone.
-Not only do you need to have direct access to a body of water, but you also need to make use of that access for a dock to be truly needed.
-If you swim regularly, entertain, or have a boat you want to be moored for easy access, a dock can be very beneficial.
-Having a dock allows you to fish, barbecue, swim, and boat with ease.
+Not only do you need to have direct access to a body of water, but you also need to make use of that access for it to be truly needed.
+If you swim regularly, entertain, or have a boat you want to be moored for easy access, it can be very beneficial.
+Having a dock allows you to fish, barbecue, swim, and boat easily.

-However, even if you regularly use a dock, it requires a lot of maintenance to stay in good condition.
-If your dock is stationary, you need to check it for wood rot, even below the water level.
-You also need to periodically replace the decking and stain and scrape it regularly.
+However, even if you regularly use one, it requires a lot of maintenance to stay in good condition.
+If yours is stationary, you need to check it for wood rot, even below the water level.
+You also need to replace the decking and stain periodically and scrape it regularly.

 Docks can sometimes become a liability.
-If you have people who enter your yard and use your deck without permission, you may be held liable for accidents unless you gate the entrance.
-Docks may also attract nuisance birds and wildlife such as ducks, loons, and herons that may soil the decking.
+If you have people entering your yard and using your deck without permission, you may be liable for accidents unless you gate the entrance.
+They may also attract nuisance birds and wildlife such as ducks, loons, and herons that may soil the decking.

 Moveable docks must be put in and taken out of the water each year and cleaned and inspected.
-This amounts to a lot of work, even if you do not use the dock frequently.
+This amounts to a lot of work, even if you do not use it frequently.

 The maintenance that your dock needs varies tremendously based on things like the climate, type of water, type of docking material, and how much use it gets.

 While docks and decks both include decking and can be linked to entertainment and recreation, their location and primary functions differ.
 Docks are placed along the water, starting at the shoreline and extending outward.
 They are used to make it easier to get into the water, as a place to fish, or to make it easier to get on and off various watercraft.
-The average price for docks is $14,000, while the average price for a deck is $12,000.
+While the average dock costs $7,000 to $25,000, a deck costs between $5,000 and $15,000 on average.